-The second main observation is that ScPO-SS outperforms all other benchmarks, including ScPO-TS, with an average saving of 63.00\%.
+The second main observation is that ScenPO-SS outperforms all other benchmarks, including ScenPO-TS, with an average saving of 63.00\%.
 Since MQRNN performs best, we only consider this prediction model in the following analysis.
 Compared to the EV benchmark, EMP has an average saving of -6.67\%.
-The saving of ScPO-SS is 63.00\% on average.
-In contrast, the average saving of Predict-then-Optimize, which represents the traditional Predict-then-Optimize data-driven approach, is only 25.00\%.
-This shows that ScPO is a robust alternative that efficiently handles nonstationary data.
-Relatively surprising, ScPO-TS does not outperform ScPO-SS.
+The saving of ScenPO-SS is 63.00\% on average.
+In contrast, the average saving of prediction-focused learning, which represents the traditional prediction-focused learning data-driven approach, is only 25.00\%.
+This shows that ScenPO is a robust alternative that efficiently handles nonstationary data.
+Relatively surprising, ScenPO-TS does not outperform ScenPO-SS.
 We will analyze this in more detail later.

-Thirdly, ScPO has the largest improvement under the \textit{Trend} pattern and lowest under the \textit{Random} pattern.
+Thirdly, ScenPO has the largest improvement under the \textit{Trend} pattern and lowest under the \textit{Random} pattern.
 This is directly explained by the fact that the \textit{Trend} pattern is the most straightforward to predict.
 What is also interesting is that the prediction models perform relatively differently among the different data patterns.
-Focussing on the ScPO-SS approach, we observe that in the \textit{Trend} pattern, MQRNN outperforms LSTM, having an 82\% saving, and LSTM outperforms MLE with a 50\% saving compared to a 45\% saving.
+Focussing on the ScenPO-SS approach, we observe that in the \textit{Trend} pattern, MQRNN outperforms LSTM, having an 82\% saving, and LSTM outperforms MLE with a 50\% saving compared to a 45\% saving.
 In the \textit{Both} pattern, a similar performance is visible, where the savings of MQRNN, LSTM, and MLE are 61\%, 57\%, and 47\%, respectively.
 However, the gaps are slightly reduced compared to the \textit{Trend} pattern.
 In the \textit{Random} pattern, the performance of all models reduces to be similar, with savings of 44\%, 46\%, and 46\% for MLE, LSTM, and MQRNN, respectively.